theblockstalk/upgradeable-proxy/README.md

 To get up to speed on upgradeable smart contract strategies, please read [Summary of Ethereum Upgradeable Smart Contract R&D](https://blog.indorse.io/ethereum-upgradeable-smart-contract-strategies-456350d0557c).

 As noted in the article, **implementing an upgradeable smart contract requires a well thought out governance strategy**.
-Section 3.4 advise on how this can be done.
+Section 3.5 advises on how this can be done.

 ## 2. Running the tests